kodeine/laravel-meta/README.md

 #### Eager Loading

-When you need to retrive multiple results from your model, you can eager load `metas`
+When you need to retrieve multiple results from your model, you can eager load `metas`

 ```php
 $post = Post::with(['metas'])->get();